yoinergomez/ngcolombia-workshop/README.md

 - How to create a new item and add it to that list.
 - How to edit one of those items.
 - How to delete one of those items.
-- How Angular components communicate with each other.

 In other words, you'll leave this workshop with the ability to interact with your Firebase database (_we'll use the new Firestore DB_) and handle all CRUD operations (_Create, Read, Update, and Delete_).